openwdl/wdl/versions/1.1/SPEC.md

 An `Array` represents an ordered list of elements that are all of the same type.
 An array is insertion ordered, meaning the order in which elements are added to the `Array` is preserved.

-An array value can be declared with comma-separated values in brackets (`[]`), and a specific (zero-based) index of an `Array` can be accessed by placing the index in brackets after the declaration name.
+An array value can be initialized with an array literal - a comma-separated list of values in brackets (`[]`).
+A specific zero-based index of an `Array` can be accessed by placing the index in brackets after the declaration name.
 Accessing a non-existent index of an `Array` results in an error.

 ```wdl
 Array[File] files = ["/path/to/file1", "/path/to/file2"]